 I have two boys that look forward to that magical Christmas season.
 They understand all about receiving and opening gifts, maybe too well.
-The wish list gets longer and more expensive every year.

 Encourage your kids to make a wish list.
 Every time they see a toy they want on TV or in a magazine, remind them to add to the wish list.
 Emphasize that this is a WISH list - not a demand list.

 Children want a lot of things.
 When my children were growing up, I would put everything they asked for on a list.
 Items had to be in our budget to be included on the list.
 A few weeks before their birthday or Christmas, I would have them look at the list and circle the 3-5 items they wanted the most.
-This way they would get something they wanted and still have an element of surprise.